MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsPersistentChatRoom.md

 # Set-CsPersistentChatRoom

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Modifies and existing Persistent Chat chat room.
-A chat room is a discussion forum that typically revolves around a specific topic.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Modifies and existing Persistent Chat chat room.
 A chat room is a discussion forum that typically revolves around a specific topic.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX